Coyoacán: The borough

 Most of the borough located at 2240 meters above sea level with little variation.
 Minor elevations are located in Ciudad Universitaria, San Francisco Culuacán and Santa Úrusula Coapa.
-The most important elevation is in the far south called the Cerro Zacatépetl which rises to 2420masl.
-Parks and other green spaces cover 4,318,783.56m2 and can be found in most of the communities of the borough.
+The most important elevation is in the far south called the Cerro Zacatépetl which rises to 2420 m above sea level.
+Parks and other green spaces cover 4,318,783.56 m2 and can be found in most of the communities of the borough.
 Soil composition is of two types, of volcanic origin and the former lakebed of Lake Texcoco.
 Volcanic land is subdivided by volcanic rock which is decomposing and that which has not.
 The best known of the areas with still-hard lava rock is called the Pedregal, which covers the communities of the Ciudad Universitaria, the Pedregal de Carrasco, Santa Úrsula Coapa, Copilco el Alto, Viveros de Coyocan and the Villa de Coyoacán or historic center.
 The southeast of the borough is dominated by volcanic rock from an eruption of a now dormant volcano called Xitle.
 This lava bed covers the current communities of Colonia Santo Domingo, Colonia Ajusco and Pueblo de Santa Úrsula.
 Decomposing volcanic rock is mostly found by the former lake.
 The borough is part of the Pánuco River Basin, in the subregion of the Lake Texcoco Zumpango.
 The lake no longer exists except for a canal called the Canal Nacional which is on the east border.
 Two rivers pass through the territory called the Río Magdalena and Río Mixcoac.
 Both of these are almost fully encased in cement tubes as they pass through.
 These two rivers join to form the Río Churubusco on the border with Benito Juárez.